Quark030/Professional-README-Generator/README.md

 ## Description

 The Professional README Generator is a command-line application that allows users to quickly and easily generate a professional README file for their projects.
 It uses the user's input to dynamically generate a comprehensive README that includes the project's title, description, installation instructions, usage information, contribution guidelines, test instructions, license, and contact information.
+There is a sample image of a generated README in the assets folder.

 ## Table of Contents